eerimoq/asn1tools/examples/benchmarks/c_source/README.rst

 Executable size
 ---------------

-The `asn1c` executable is a lot bigger because it contains encode and decode functions for all codecs, not only uper as for `asn1tools` and `asn1scc`.
+The `asn1c` executable is a lot bigger than `asn1tools` and `asn1scc` because it contains encode and decode functions for all codecs, not only uper as for `asn1tools` and `asn1scc`.
 There is no `asn1c` option to only generate uper code. `asn1c` also supports more ASN.1 construts and uses dynamic memory.

 asn1tools:

 .. code-block::

    text    data     bss     dec     hex	filename
-   5569     608       8    6185    1829	main
+   5242     552       8    5802    16aa	main

 asn1scc:

 .. code-block::

    text    data     bss     dec     hex	filename
-  12153     608       8   12769    31e1 main
+  11938     552       8   12498    30d2	main

 asn1c:

 .. code-block::

    text    data     bss     dec     hex	filename
-  70834    5408      80   76322   12a22 main
+  63622    4896      80   68598   10bf6	main

 Runtime memory usage
 --------------------